What is EthicalGEO?

 - What kind of change do you hope your effort will affect on our society?

 - As always, who you are will likely matter, so finding a short, crisp way of introducing yourself and your credibility is important.

-- EthicalGEO Fellows will be required to attend a special EthicalGEO workshop attached to the AGS’s annual Geography2050 symposium (www.geography2050.org), Nov 21-22 2019 in NYC.
-Travel arrangements for AGS EthicalGEO Fellows to attend the AGS Geography 2050 Symposium will be coordinated and paid for by AGS.
+- EthicalGEO Fellows will be required to attend a special EthicalGEO workshop attached to the AGS’s annual Geography 2050 symposium, Nov 21-22 2019 in New York City.
+EthicalGEO Fellows’ travel arrangements to Geography2050 will be coordinated and paid for by AGS.

 - EthicalGEO Fellows will be asked to opportunistically participate on panels at various conferences and events over the course of the year to get their ideas out to broaders audiences.
 These events are optional, but desired.

 - EthicalGEO Fellows will be asked to participate in responding to media inquiries about their work.

 - EthicaGEO Fellows will publish their final work product in an AGS-approved archive under an open content license, for the rest of the world to build on.